 This video shows the development of the Utrecht Potterstraat.
 It explains the shift in urban planning in the Netherlands from car centric policies to more people friendly cities.

 Not all Dutch cities went through this development in the same way.
 Some cities only made plans or had only just started tearing down buildings.
 A situation which could easily be reversed.
 Utrecht had already demolished very many buildings.
 Some streets were already finished and remained wider.
 Other streets were reconstructed to their original width.
 New buildings were built in a similar scale to what had been removed earlier.
 The more recent the reconstruction the more ‘historic’ the replacement buildings appear to be.
 To the trained eye the scars in the tissue of the city remain visible but it is good that the “car-first” thinking is a thing of the past.
 Modern urban planning makes the cities much more livable and it also gives the bicycle much more room.

-This post was first published on ‘A view from the cycle path’ on Thursday, 1 December 2011
+This post, written by me, was first published on ‘A view from the cycle path’ on Thursday, 1 December 2011

 original 10 comments